alicevision/Meshroom/README.md

 ## Segmentation Plugin
 [MrSegmentation Repository](https://github.com/meshroomHub/mrSegmentation)
-Set of nodes for image segmentation from text prompts.
+A set of nodes for image segmentation from text prompts.

 ## DepthEstimation Plugin
 [MrDepthEstimation](https://github.com/meshroomHub/mrDepthEstimation)
-Set of nodes for depth estimation from an image sequence.
+A set of nodes for depth estimation from an image sequence.

 # Other plugins